 Within the Shrines are smaller units called Cohorts, based on the old Roman military unit.
 Cohorts are small groups of less than ten individuals.
 Members are assigned to a Cohort based on their proximity to each other.
 So, for example, a new member who lived in Connecticut would be assigned to the Cohort whose members lived closest to her.
 For most members, the Cohort serves little purpose other than to know who to call in case of an emergency.
 Recently, a new version, more like a team of troubleshooters, has been organized.
-These Roving Cohorts consists a Cohort must be of Equestrian Rank); Tribune (the leader of a Shrine); Duke (leader of a regional area, usually comprising two Shrines, or a very large Shrine); Master (overseer of an entire area, responsible for the behavior of the Dukes); and Grand Master (one of the thirteen members who rule the Brotherhood).
-It is rumored that there are hidden ranks among the Masters and Grand Masters, and small sects or factions known only to those who belong to them.
-Given the secrecy that separates one rank from another, anything is possible.
+These Roving Cohorts consists of small bands of young, dedicated Rosicrucians who work full time to help identify and eliminate dangers to the Brotherhood.